 Thus, corporations are under an obligation to ensure their partners – which might include sovereigns in the context of vaccination programs – protect human rights.

 4. Accordingly, rather than examining the obligations via a framework of governments imposing (or enforcing) the international law norm on the corporation; the corporation’s obligations can be enforced through proactive corporate oversight of governmental compliance.
+In the context of vaccinations and partnering with pharmaceutical corporations, unquestionably, governments need to comport with human rights obligations in implementing mass vaccination programs.
 The obligation encompasses the duty to perform due diligence “to identify, prevent, mitigate and account for how they address their impacts on human rights” and “to enable the remediation of any adverse human rights impacts they cause or to which they contribute.” (https://www.ohchr.org/documents/publications/guidingprinciplesbusinesshr_en.pdf at page 16.)

 Informed Consent and Pharmaceutical Corporations

 5. One such right is the right to informed consent – held by some as a jus cogens norm – which obligates a medical provider to fully inform the patient or treatment recipient of the risks involved.
 Voluntary consent is of utmost importance prior to administering medical treatment.
 (See The Nuremberg Code; Article 7 of the ICCPR; the Declaration of Helsinki; the Convention on Human Rights and Biomedicine; the Universal Declaration on Bioethics and Human Rights, etc.)